hfkang/ece353notes/Lecture 28 - 2.md

 Hardlinks are nice because if multiple snapshots reference the same file then we can just create more hardlinks.
 When no one references them anymore, we delete the inode.

 #### Handling deletions
-For hardlinks, we must maintain reference count in an inode to see how many directories reference us.
+For hardlinks, we must maintain *reference count* in an inode to see how many directories reference us.
 When count goes to zero, reclaim blocks.

-For Symbolic links, the actual file gets removed and the remaining symlinks break.
+For Symbolic links, the actual file gets removed and the remaining symlinks *break*.

 ## Opening Files via open()
 1. The open() syscall passes filename to logical file system by searching the **system-wide open-file table** to see if it's already in use.